Rank 4 Premodular Categories: Introduction

-The theory of fusion categories is a natural generalization of representation theory-- not only of finite groups, but of Lie groups and Hopf algebras and so, in some sense, their classification began with the classification of groups and their representations.
-At the time of this writing, a complete classification has only been completed for rank 2 fusion categories \cite{O1}.
-While the classification problem for fusion categories is largely believed to be intractable, several natural structures can be imposed on fusion categories to make them more amenable to study.\ \\ \ \\ One such structure is that of braiding.
-This gives rise to a kind of commutativity and indeed forces the underlying Grothendieck semiring to be commutative.
-On the other hand, one might expect that the two natural notions of dimension in the theory coincide, leading to pseudo-unitary fusion categories.
-If study is restricted to pseudo-unitary fusion categories, then it is known that the category is also spherical \cite{ENO}.
-The appearance of a spherical structure is perhaps not surprising as there are no known examples of non-spherical fusion categories at this time.\ \\ \ \\ Even with the addition of these structures, a full classification is believed to be out of reach as it would include a classification of finite groups.
-However, these categories admit a stratification by degeneracy of the $S$--matrix into symmetric, properly pre-modular, and modular categories.
-The representation categories fall naturally in the symmetric case and in fact completely fill it out \cite{Deligne}.
-At the other end of the spectrum, a large amount of work has gone into understanding modular categories spurred by their relationship to rational conformal field theories, quantum computation, link invariants, and 3-manifold invariants \cite{Wang}\cite{Turaev}\cite{BKi}.
-However, recently premodular categories have been shown to provide the algebraic underpinnings of $\(3+1\)$-dimensional topological quantum field theories and thereby govern topological insulators and some high--$T_{c}$ superconductors \cite{WW}.
-In addition to their innate uses, premodular categories give rise to modular categories through the double construction. \ \\ \ \\ Classification of premodular categories has been completed for rank 2 and 3 \cite{O1}\cite{O2} and in this paper we extend the classification to rank 4.
-To do this, a formula for the $2^{\text{nd}}$ Frobenius-Schur indicator is determined in terms of the premodular datum.
-We will begin by reviewing the theory of modular and premodular categories.
-Having dispensed with these preliminaries, a formula for the $2^{\text{nd}}$ Frobenius-Schur indicator will be derived in the premodular setting.
-As an application of this indicator, the rank 4 premodular categories will then be classified.
-In conjunction with \cite{RSW}, this will complete the classification of rank 4 premodular and modular categories.
-Finally, Appendix \ref{Rank5ModularAppendix} will contain an incomplete classification of rank 5 modular categories which was required for the determination of rank 4 premodular categories.
+Even with the addition of these structures, a full classification is believed to be out of reach as it would include a classification of finite groups.
+However, these categories admit a stratification by degeneracy of the $S$--matrix into symmetric, properly premodular, and modular categories.
+The representation categories fall naturally in the symmetric case and in fact completely fill it out \cite{D1}.
+At the other end of the spectrum, a large amount of work has gone into understanding modular categories spurred by their relationship to rational conformal field theories, quantum computation, link invariants, and 3-manifold invariants \cite{W1}\cite{Tu1}\cite{BKi}.
+However, recently premodular categories have been shown to provide the algebraic underpinnings of $\(3+1\)$-dimensional topological quantum field theories and thereby govern topological insulators and some high--$T_{c}$ superconductors \cite{WW1}.
+In addition to their innate uses, premodular categories give rise to modular categories through the double construction.